Cizek612/About-Me/README.md

 🔭 I’m currently working at Recon Development, SkyBlur & CoinCraze

-💬 Ask me about Java,
+💬 Ask me about Java & OOP

 📫 How to reach me? ```cizek612``` on Discord, or email me at cizekluka@gmail.com!